 QUESTION: Can ceramic tile, including porcelain tile, be set on DITRA-HEAT with latex-modified thin-set mortar?
-ANSWER: In general, we DON'T recommend it.
-Here's why:
+ANSWER: No.

 Latex-modified mortars must dry for the polymers to coalesce and form a hard film in order to gain strength.
 When sandwiched between two impervious materials such as DITRA-HEAT and ceramic tile, including porcelain tile, drying takes place very slowly through the open joints in the tile covering.
 [According to the TCNA Handbook for Ceramic, Glass, and Stone Tile Installation, this drying period can fluctuate from 14 days to over 60 days, depending on the geographic location, the climatic conditions, etc.].
 Therefore, extended cure times could be required before grouting if using modified thin-set mortars between DITRA-HEAT and ceramic tile, including porcelain tile.
 If extended cure times were not observed, the results could be unpredictable.